SivarajAmbat/katacoda-scenarios/Test Scenario/step2.md

 6. Execute the below command to build and run the Angular project.

-`ng serve`{{execute}}
+`ng serve --host 0.0.0.0 --disable-host-check`{{execute}}

+Note: The ng serve command launches the server, watches your files, and rebuilds the app as you make changes to those files.
+In your local setup, you can just execute `ng serve` and view the output at http://localhost:4200/.

-7. Click the + symbol next to the Terminal tab and choose "Select Port to View on Client" and enter 4200 as port number
+7. Click the + symbol next to the Terminal tab and choose "Select Port to View on Client" and enter 4200 as port number.
+You should be able to see the default Angular application in your browser.